What Weapons can and cannot do

 *In the event that any individual instructors are unable to make it to the workshop due to unforeseen occurrences or events beyond their control suitable replacement instructors will take their place.

-Fees: €1800 (Euros) per participant.
+Fees: €1800 (EUR) per participant.
 This fee includes all tuition, accommodation, full board, and transportation to/from Ronda railway station.
 Not included: Travel expenses, personal equipment and insurance*.
 A €400 non-refundable deposit to be paid when booking.
 Once the deposit has been received we will send you an extensive briefing package complete with a packing list and suggestions on how to prepare yourself for this unique training experience.
-The balance of fees to be paid no later than 19th September 2018.
+The balance of fees to be paid no later than 20th February 2020.

 *IMPORTANT NOTE: Given that the aim of this course is to prepare participants for hostile environments there is an element of risk associated with the activities, simulations and scenarios involved.
 These are no greater than those encountered in most outdoor pursuits such as mountain trekking, orienteering and Air-Soft or Paint-Balling but each participant will be required to sign a disclaimer and show proof of insurance before being permitted to take part in the course.